Professor Pyg: Creation and debut

 Writer Grant Morrison stated a new Batman villain must have "a gimmick.
 Creepiness.
 A distinctive look ...
 You kind of evolve those themes into new forms".
-Professor Pyg and his mind-controlled Dollotrons first appeared as crucified corpses in the 2007 story Batman in Bethlehem by Morrison and artist Andy Kubert, published in Batman #666 by DC Comics.
+Professor Pyg and his mind-controlled Dollotrons first appeared as crucified corpses in the 2007 story Batman in Bethlehem by Morrison and artist Andy Kubert, published in Batman #666 (July 2007).
 The story is set in a future in which Bruce Wayne's son Damian helms the Batman vigilante persona.
 Although Morrison had developed a detailed backstory for Pyg, they were unsure the character would be used again.
 The name "Professor Pyg" originates from the song "Pygmalism" written by Momus for Kahimi Karie, "Pyg" being shorthand for Pygmalion.
-The first storyline of the Batman and Robin series that ran from June to August 2009 saw the character's debut in the main DC Universe.
+The first storyline of the Batman and Robin series that ran from August to October 2009 saw the character's debut in the main DC Universe.
 The story line, titled "Batman Reborn", focuses on Dick Grayson, who takes over the Batman mantle after Bruce Wayne is pronounced dead and partners with a younger Damian Wayne, who is now Robin.
 In the story, Lazlo Valentin was an "extreme" circus mob boss until something turned him into Professor Pyg, leading him to begin funding his scientific experiments by selling narcotics to the criminal underworld.
 Batman and Robin learn from interrogating his underlings, members of a gang called the Circus of Strange, that Pyg is planning to spread a mind-control virus across Gotham City to hold the population for ransom.
 This occurred after the group broke into the Gotham City Police Department precinct that teammate Mister Toad was held in only to find him dead.
 Pyg is stopped and placed in Blackgate Penitentiary but medics cannot save his infected minions known as Dollotrons.